 Over the three-month period, the selected startups will have the opportunity to scale at speed and seal pilots and proofs-of-concept with the corporate sponsors of the program and others.

-Officials told media that they received a number of incredible projects and they proved that there’s more talent in Africa.
+Officials told the media that they received a number of incredible projects and they proved that there’s more talent in Africa.

 “The startups that applied in 2019 were exceptionally impressive and are significantly later-stage, showing more market traction than applicants from previous years.
 What’s more, the talent originating out of different regions in the African continent is astounding,” said Motlhabane Koloi, legal and scouting manager for Startupbootcamp AfriTech, according to Disrupt Africa.

-Zachariah George, Startupbootcamp AfriTech’s co-founder and chief investment officer, said several of the 2017 and 2018 alumni startup had gone on to establish strategic commercial partnerships with leading institutions both within Africa and globally, helping them significantly in raising capital.
+Zachariah George, Startupbootcamp AfriTech’s co-founder and chief investment officer, said several of the 2017 and 2018 alumni startups had gone on to establish strategic commercial partnerships with leading institutions both within Africa and globally, helping them significantly in raising capital.

 “There are high expectations for the applicants of the 2019 cohort, and if the caliber of the startups at this stage is any indication, this year’s program promises to be a great success for the African tech and innovation ecosystem,” he said.